 Neodymium magnets can erase data from computer hard drives and floppy disks; subsequently, keep computer equipment several feet away.
 Any other magnetic recordings, such as cassette tapes, are also vulnerable.
 Medical devices, such as pacemakers or hearing aids, will be attracted to the strong magnetic field.
 As strong magnets may interfere with magnetic compasses, they may not be suitable for shipping or air freight.
 Stanford Magnets specialists suggest you consider magnetic shielding before you transport any magnet.

 Check your working environment

 When preparing a workbench or class demonstration using neodymium magnets, make sure you’re aware of all metal objects in the area.
 Ideally, use a wooden or plastic bench with no steel hardware.
 Keep the magnets in a safe area until you need them.
 You should educate the people you are working with about the large neodymium magnets, and thoroughly discuss the possible hazards, before allowing anyone else to handle the magnets.

 Keep magnets out of reach of Children

-In summary, before handling neodymium magnets one should empty their pockets; wear personal protective equipment; keep electronic equipment at a safe distance; check your working environment and lastly keep magnets out of reach of children.
+Before handling neodymium magnets, one should empty their pockets; wear personal protective equipment; keep electronic equipment at a safe distance; check your working environment and lastly, keep magnets out of reach of children.